 - Android mobile application analysis with Android Debug Bridge (ADB) tools

 - Uploading, downloading, and installing applications with ADB

 - Interacting with applications through Activity Manager

 A very important threat for mobile devices is the stolen or lost device, as this can cause a major disclosure of sensitive information.
 In this course section we first examine how a device can be properly protected, and how someone might be able to circumvent those protections.
-Once access to the device has been obtained, we examine which information is available and how we can access it.
+Once the device has been accessed, we examine which information is available and how we can access it.
 On the other hand, gaining privileged access to a device is often needed to perform a security assessment, so we will take a look at the steps required to root an Android phone and jailbreak an iOS device.
-At the end of the section, we will take a look at how mobile malware (ab)uses the ecosystem to steal money or data or brick the device.
+At the end of the section, we will take a look at how mobile malware abuses the ecosystem to steal money or data or brick the device.

 Unlocking, Rooting, and Jailbreaking Mobile Devices

 - Root exploits for Android

 - Using a rooted or jailbroken device effectively: Tools you must have!

 Mobile Phone Data Storage and File System Architecture